About Juma Tutu

 Niko Na Safaricom project as Band Leader – 2012

-After the experience from Niko Na Safaricom, Juma chose to rebrand the Tutu Band to The Swahili Jazz Band.
-Swahili Jazz defines Juma Tutu’s Music and is an originally Kenyan sound falling in the Jazz genre of music.
+After the experience from Niko Na Safaricom, Juma eventually chose to rebrand the Tutu Band to The Swahili Jazz Band.
+Swahili Jazz defines Juma Tutu’s Music and is an original Kenyan sound falling in the Jazz genre of music.
 It is a smooth blend of Mijikenda (a tribe living on the coast of Kenya) sounds fused with Asian, Western and Arabic Influences.
 This type of music is highly enriched with unique mind blowing sounds and witty poetic Swahili lyrics.